 - member of the Food Regulation Standing Committee

 Three deputy secretaries assist the secretary across a range of issues and departmental functions and oversee the work of particular divisions.

-Ms Rona Mellor joined the department in February 2010.
+Rona Mellor PSM joined the department in February 2010.
 She has a Bachelor of Laws from the University of Queensland.

-Rona has oversight responsibility for the work of the biosecurity divisions and the Information Services and People and Service Delivery divisions.
+Rona has responsibility for the work of the biosecurity divisions and the People and Service Delivery division.
 Her other roles include:

 - member of the EMT

 - chair of the EMT Change Management Committee